bxdoan/bxdoan/README.md

 <div align="center">

-> To know sorrow is not terrifying.
-What is terrifying is to know you can’t go back to happiness you could have.
+> You may be disappointed if you fail, but you are doomed if you don’t try.

-> — Matsumoto Rangiku —
+> — Beverly Sills —

 </div>